The government has approved plans for Australia's biggest wind farm to

 The New South Wales government has big plans for this type of renewable power.
 State Premier Nathan Rees has said that a series of wind farms across the state would reduce greenhouse gas emissions by six million tons a year.

 Australia's emissions of greenhouse gases make it on a per capita basis one world's worst polluters, thanks to its reliance on cheap and abundant supplies of coal.
 Greenhouse gases, many of which come from burning coal and oil, are thought to contribute to global warming.

 The federal government intends to ease the dependence on fossil fuels and wants to have 20 percent of Australia's electricity coming from renewable energy by 2020.

 Solar and geothermal technologies are also being developed.

-while others object to what they have described as "visual pollution."
+Some residents have opposed the construction of some wind farms in Australia, complaining that turbines produce a low-frequency drone, while others object to what they have described as "visual pollution."